 The use of software robots is justified in situations where manual data processing operations in a business process are massive.

-It can be easily algorithmized, take less time to complete, and are characterized by a small number of exceptions.
+It can be easily algorithmized, take less time to complete, and is characterized by a small number of exceptions.

 An extensive field for robotization is opening up precisely in the field of HR, where you constantly have to deal with many repetitive processes (regular communication, processing standard requests, and responses, generating certificates and documents, searching for information about candidates on external resources with subsequent entry into accounting systems, etc. ).